danilyef/database_pandas/README.md

 Function consists of the following arguments:

-1.data_frame - which dataframe to insert.
+1. data_frame - which dataframe to insert.

-2.sql_table - in which table to insert.
+2. sql_table - in which table to insert.

-3.if_exists(default = 'append'):
+3. if_exists(default = 'append'):

 possible values: ‘fail’, ‘replace’, ‘append’}
 How to behave if the table already exists.